Don’t miss: Foundry Safety Part 1: Noise Control

 Air Draft- Improving airflow to cool operators is another way to provide a better environment.

-Conditioned Rooms- Having a room to cool off in is not only a good idea to keep body temperatures low regularly but great to have on hand when a worker is suffering from a heat-related illness.
+Conditioned Rooms- Having a room to cool off in is not only a good idea to keep body temperatures low regularly but also great to have on hand when a worker suffers from a heat-related illness.

-Cooler Castings- Improve your foundry process by making sure castings are cooler before they even reach the operators.
-This can eliminate the risk of burns completely.
+Cooler Castings- Improve your foundry process by ensuring castings are cooler before reaching the operators.
+This can completely eliminate the risk of burns.

 General Kinematics has been dedicated to worker safety from day one.
-The VIBRA-DRUM® Sand Casting Conditioner is a triple threat, virtually eliminating exposure to silica dust, reducing noise with it’s fully enclosed design, and cooling castings before coming in contact with the operators.
+The VIBRA-DRUM® Sand Casting Conditioner is a triple threat, virtually eliminating exposure to silica dust, reducing noise with its fully enclosed design, and cooling castings before they come into contact with operators.

-For further questions on foundry equipment or how to make your foundry a safer place to work, contact me.
+For further questions on how to make your foundry a safer workplace, please contact me.